 Incense in an ivory palace,

 All orders from Fresh Ayre may now be paid for by credit card through PayPal.
 I am working on setting up a proper shopping cart, but in the mean time, check the "Credit Card" box on the order form, and I'll send you the proper kind of invoice.
 (As you probably know, PayPal will include a 2.9% service charge to process credit card orders.)
 I will let you know when a proper working online credit card service is up and running.

-I have just released two new pieces with Fresh Ayre, and another one which hasn't been performed yet, but is browsable here on the website.
+I have just released three new pieces with Fresh Ayre, orderable immediately.
 They are: